MaxRondelli/HRNet-with-Custom-Dataset/README.md

   TEST_SET: 'val'
 ```
 ### 4. Adjust Keypoints
 In the original COCO dataset, there are 17 keypoints.
-However, in mine custom dataset, there are only 12 keypoints.
+However, in my custom dataset, there are only 12 keypoints.
 You must modify the keypoint configurations accordingly to your dataset.

 In the configuration file (.yaml) update the `NUM_JOINTS` parameter:
 ```yaml